School Logo

 From the moment children step into our school in pre-school, to the moment they leave in Year 6 holding a Primary Languages Qualification, we proudly encourage a life-long love of language learning among our pupils.
 This broadens their view and understanding of the world, and enhances their future prospects in our increasingly-globalised society.

-In every MFL lesson, we use a variety of resources to ensure we offer a relevant, broad, vibrant, and ambitious curriculum that will inspire and excite our pupils using a wide variety of topics and themes.
-All pupils are expected to achieve their full potential by encouraging high expectations and excellent standards in their foreign language learning - the ultimate aim being that pupils will feel willing and able to continue studying languages well beyond key stage 2.
+In every MFL lesson, we use a variety of resources to ensure we offer a relevant, broad, vibrant, and ambitious curriculum that will inspire and excite our pupils using a wide range of topics and themes.
+All pupils are expected and assisted to achieve their full potential.
+By encouraging high expectations and excellent standards in their foreign language learning, we want them to be willing and able to continue learning languages well beyond Key Stage 2.

 In addition, the children are taught how to look up and research language they are unsure of and they will have a bank of reference materials to help them with their spoken and written tasks going forward.
 Our carefully-designed workbooks and online games help them to consolidate their knowledge in a fun and engaging way.